kyma-incubator/hack-showcase/docs/github-connector/installation.md

 ### Removal

-Basically, to correctly remove all resources of GitHub Connector you need to delete them in order reverse to installation steps.
+Basically, to correctly remove all resources of GitHub Connector you must delete them in order reverse to installation steps.
-> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step, because e.g. after removing ServiceClass removing of ServiceInstance is impossible.
+> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step, because e.g. after removing ServiceClass removal of ServiceInstance is impossible.

 1. Delete all service bindings from Lambda Functions and other bindings connected with your GitHub Connector Service Instance.
 2. Delete GitHub Connector Service Instance found under **Services** tab in **Instances** area.
 3. Delete GitHub Connector Add-On Instance found in **Add-Ons** tab.
-4. If you want to remove add-on configuration, you can remove Add-Ons Configuration from global **Add-Ons Config** Catalog, but this removes *GitHub Connector* alongside.
+4. To remove the Add-On Configuration, find it in the global **Add-Ons Config** catalog and remove it.
+   > **WARNING**: This step also removes the Slack Connector template.

 ## Installation in Kyma with Helm